Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-- Brainstorm some examples of the barriers that Jesus sought to bring down.
+- Brainstorm examples of barriers that Jesus sought to break down.

-- The Church is called to imitate Christ in breaking down barriers, and all the followers of Jesus are similarly called.
-Brainstorm some of the barriers that exist between people in our world (for example, ethnicity, disability, religious intolerance, levels of affluence and so on).
-Discuss ways in which the Church is working to break down such barriers and promote an attitude of ‘one human family’.
+- The Church is called to imitate Christ in terms of breaking down barriers, and all of Jesus’ followers are called to do the same.
+Brainstorm some of the barriers that exist between people in our world, such as ethnicity, disability, religious intolerance and levels of affluence.
+Discuss how the Church is working to break down such barriers and promoting an attitude of ‘one human family’.

-- You could tell the stories of great figures in church history who worked for the inclusion of those who were considered outcasts (for example Damien of Molokai, Mother Theresa).
+- You could recount the stories of great figures in church history who worked to include the ‘outcasts’ of their society, such as Damien of Molokai and Mother Theresa.

-- You could discuss recent trends in the Church to promote peace and religious dialogue in troubled places in the world.
+- You could discuss recent trends in the Church that involve promoting peace and religious dialogue in troubled places in the world.

 Symbols and images